g-yonchev/Bullets/README.md

 ### TexasHoldemGameAI

 The AI logic is divided in two parts.
-One for the preflop part of the game and another for the rest of the game.
+One for the preflop part of the game and another one - Monte Carlo method for the rest of the game.

 #### Preflop

+We evaluate our cards from 0 to 2 according to this table:

 | AA | AKs | AQs | AJs | ATs | A9s | A8s | A7s | A6s | A5s | A4s | A3s | A2s |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |